AdobeDocs/experience-manager-65.de-DE/help/sites-deploying/application-server-install.md

 * JAVA_OPTS=&quot;-Xms64m -Xmx2048m&quot;

-if you use the deployment-scanner for to install the AEM web application it might be good to increase the `deployment-timeout,` for that set a `deployment-tiimeout` attribute in the xml file of your instance (e.g `configuration/standalone.xml)`:
+if you use the deployment-scanner for to install the AEM web application it might be good to increase the `deployment-timeout,` for that set a `deployment-timeout` attribute in the xml file of your instance (e.g `configuration/standalone.xml)`:

 ```xml
 <subsystem xmlns="urn:jboss:domain:deployment-scanner:1.1">